-2. Insulate around your coop with bales of straw.
+2. Secondly, insulate around your coop with bales of straw.

-3. Keep your flock away from drafts, yet allow for adequate ventilation (usually vents in the rafters).
+3. Keep your flock away from drafts but allow for adequate ventilation (usually vents in the rafters).

-4. Provide a thicker layer of pine shavings in colder weather than you do in the Summer.
+4. Provide a thicker layer of pine shavings in colder weather than you do in the Summer because this will help.
 Introducing, straw on the floor of the coop can also be a welcomed addition.

-5. Provide your flock with warm treats and warm water throughout the day.
+5. Certainly, provide your flock with warm treats and warm water throughout the day.

-6. Feed your flock scratch 1 hour before they retire for the night.
+6. Likewise, feed your flock scratch 1 hour before they retire for the night.
 Chickens’ metabolism is higher in the Winter as they burn more fuel keeping warm.
 A full tummy of scratch helps them to generate heat and an egg if they desire.

-7. Ensure that your chickens’ roosts are wide enough and their feet are completely covered by their bodies when perched.
+7. Meanwhile, ensure that your chickens’ roosts are wide enough and their feet are completely covered by their bodies when perched.

 8. Allow for Winter’s sunshine to warm the coop by clearing away unnecessary trees and shrubbery.

-9. Repair areas of the coop that are vulnerable to water leaks.
+9. Most importantly, repair areas of the coop that are vulnerable to water leaks.

-10. During the coldest evenings, apply Vaseline to the flock’s combs and wattles to prevent frostbite.
+10. During the coldest evenings, apply Vaseline or waxelene to the flock’s combs and wattles to prevent frostbite.

 11. In areas with sub-zero temperatures, consider insulating the inside of your coop.